drvic10k/bootstrap-sortable/README.md

 This changes the previous behaviour, where it only worked if the `colspan` cell was not in the last row and the `mainsort` had to be set on the cell in the next row.
 Now the `mainsort` is set on the `colspan` cell.

 ####Sorting direction signs:
 You can choose the sign that show the sort direcion.
-Default is the arrow pointing towards the heigher value.
+Default is the arrow pointing towards the higher value.

-This proved to be contra-intuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable(applyLast, 'reversed')`.
+This proved to be counterintuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable(applyLast, 'reversed')`.

 Other possible values are `'az'`, `'AZ'`, `'_19'`, `'month'`.
 (See [demo](http://htmlpreview.github.io/?https://github.com/drvic10k/bootstrap-sortable/blob/gh-pages/index.html) to see how it looks.)